madelinepet/data-structures-and-algorithms/challenges/ll_insertions/README.md

 # Linked List Insertions
-Methods to add a value at the beginning, before a value, after a value, and at the end of a linked list.
+Methods to add a value before another value, after a value, and at the end of a linked list.

 ## Paired with Chris Chapman, Stephen Harper, Nick Damberg